 Applicants must be enrolled for the summer or fall 2013 semester in a university-based music business and/or music education program and prove—with a Spring 2013 high school or college transcript—an interest in studying both music and business-related courses with an overall 3.0 grade point average.
 Applicants must also intend to be enrolled full-time in college at the time of the NAMM Show in January 2014 and through the winter/spring semester.

 Applicants will be notified if they receive an award by November 1, 2013.
 A signed and co-signed grant agreement is required to receive funds to support expenses for travel to the 2014 NAMM Show January 23 – 26, 2014.
-Stay tuned for 2014 Guidelines.
+Detailed award applications can be downloaded here.

 To be considered for this award, please complete all sections of the online application and upload all required materials.
 Only complete applications submitted by the stated deadline will be considered.
 Thank you for your cooperation.